Administration clerk is Marine of the Quarter aboard MCLB Barstow

 Lance Cpl.
-Elena AlvillarCamarillo, administration clerk, S-1 Department, is MCLB Barstow's Marine of the Quarter for the third quarter of 2020.
+Elena AlvillarCamarillo is the Marine of the Quarter for the third quarter at Marine Corps Logistics Base Barstow, California.

+“I think I was chosen because of my volunteer work,” AlvillarCamarillo said.
+“Any time the sergeant major asks for volunteers, I’m the first one to put my hand up.”

+“I volunteer for a lot of things,” the administrative clerk for S-1 continued.
+“We recently got a new Marine in S-1 so I volunteered to go on runs with him and to keep him motivated so that he can be put up for Marine of the Quarter as well.”

 |Date Taken: